 In body lotions.
 Meadowfoam oil works well in body lotions because it is a classic long oil and therefore spreads easily over a larger skin surface when applying it to the whole body.

 Meadowfoam oil is very good to use on cracked lips and skin as it helps to re-moisturise them.

-Several well-known acne-curing brands, such as Neutrogena, use meadowfoam oil in their products to keep the skin from drying out and to prevent the face from scarring.
+Several well-known acne brands, such as Neutrogena, use meadowfoam oil in their products to keep the skin from drying out and to prevent the face from scarring.

 All skin types are different and we all react differently to various products.
 However, meadowfoam oil is an ingredient in many popular skin care products and it should be safe to use.
 Meadowfoam oil is rarely the sole cause of breakouts.

-A silicon derivative has been developed from meadowfoam by companies to penetrate and repair human hair, so the oil could be combined with Aromantic’s natural silicon and phytokeratin
+A silicon derivative has been developed from meadowfoam by companies to penetrate and repair human hair, so the oil could be combined with Aromantic’s Phytokeratin

 2-3 years.
 It also helps to extend the shelf life of other oils and raw materials.
 Because of this you can use it to prolong the shelf life of vegetable oils that are high in Omega 3.